psychoinformatics-de/datalad-cbbsimaging/docs/source/customization.rst

     could either go with what the previous level decided or overwrite it.

 **datalad.hirni.import.acquisition-format**
-    This setting allows to specify a python format string, that will be used by ``datalad hirni-import-dcm`` if no acquisition name was given.
+    This setting allows to specify a Python format string, that will be used by ``datalad hirni-import-dcm`` if no acquisition name was given.
 It defines the name to be used for an acquisition (the directory name) based on DICOM metadata.
 The default value is ``{PatientID}``.
 Something that is enclosed with curly brackets will be replaced by the value of a variable with that name everything else is taken literally.
 Every field of the DICOM headers is